Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Simulations and examples

+Moreover, to compare the third and fourth summands of the variances in \eqref{eq:var_ours} and \eqref{eq:var_andrews}, the relationship between $W(t, \vt_0)$ and $W_\nu(t,x,\vt_0)$ has to be investigated.
+Since

+the dominance of one term or the other depends on the sign of $w(t,x,\vt_0) = \frac{\del}{\del \vt} F(t|\vt_0,x)$, which can vary with $x$.
+Thus, a more informative comparison would likely require focusing on specific values of $x$.

-\textbf{Bank transaction data} As a real-world example, we use the bank transaction dataset from \citet{fox2018r}.
-It is composed of three variables: $t1$ and $t2$, the numbers of transactions of two types performed by $n = 261$ branches of a large bank used as vector of covariates $X$, and \textit{time}, the total time in minutes of labor in each branch used as response variable $Y$.
+\textbf{Bank transaction data} As a real-world example, we use the \texttt{Transact} dataset from the \textit{car} package in R, which contains the transaction times from $n=261$ branch offices of a large Australian bank \citep{cunningham1989estimating, fox2018r}.
+The data are composed of three variables: t1 and t2, counting the number of transactions of two different types, and time, the total time of labor needed to process the transactions.
+Some summary statistics of the data are given in \Fref{tab:bank_data}.
+In our analysis, we use $X = (\text{t1}, \text{t2})$ and $Y = \text{time}$.

+In a first step, we consider a classical linear model with normal distribution, i.e.